Got questions about joining Being Tea Teacher Training?

 - Working for a tea company.

-– Being a small tea business owner and proprietor.
+- Being a small tea business owner or start-up.

-– Working for a tea shop/coffee roaster that sells and serves tea.
+- Working for a tea shop or coffee roaster that sells and serves tea.

 - Formal academic study of tea.

-– Tea sommelier or other tea expertise certification.
+- Holding a Tea sommelier, Certified Tea Specialist, or other tea expert certification.

 - Being an experienced tea blogger.